bowmnath/cis-457-w22/activities/week-15-security.md

    attacker can harm you.

 2. Given the cipher below,
-   decode the following message: `hqwthkygugygp`
+   decode the following message: `hqwthkxgugxgp`
    ```
    abcdefghijklmnopqrstuvwxyz original
    cdefghijklmnopqrstuvwxyzab cipher